-Core and Custom Question Answers for Activities Plan to Implement in Submission Year:
+Core and Custom Question Answers for Activities Plan to Implement in Submission Year or Currently Implemented:

 2.b.
-Payment Standards - Fair Market Rents (HCV) ACTIVITY 2022-01: The Housing Authority of the City of Alameda strives to house families in a small community in the Bay Area.
+Payment Standards - Fair Market Rents (HCV) Currently Implementing ACTIVITY 2022-01: The Housing Authority of the City of Alameda strives to house families in a small community in the Bay Area.
 The area is perceived to be one with good schools, high quality local businesses, picturesque neighborhoods, and a caring, involved community resulting in families wanting to rent or buy in the area resulting in high housing costs and limited housing choice.
 Payment standards set at 150% of FMR will hopefully allow the market to cap rents through rent reasonableness testing and not the payment standards.
 Custom Question: Please explain the payment standards by FMR.
 The agency may apply a payment standard up to 150% of FMR.
-This MTW activity serves the following statutory objectives: □Cost effectiveness ☐ Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □ Decreased revenue ⊠Increased expenditures □ Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
-This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTM/ activity data are native at Cofe Hards at Mainer This MTW activity does require a Safe Harbor Waiver.
+This MTW activity serves the following statutory objectives: □Cost effectiveness □Self-sufficiency ⊠Housing Choice This MTW activity has the following cost implications: □Neutral □Increased revenue □Decreased revenue ⊠Increased expenditures □Decreased expenditures A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies: ⊠to all assisted households □only to a subset or subsets of assisted households This MTW activity does require a Safe Harbor Waiver.
 This MTW activity does require a hardship policy.
 Hardship policy will be uploaded here, but please see Payment Standards Outside FMR Hardship Policy.
-This MTW activity does require an impact analysis.
-Impact analysis will be uploaded here, but please see Payment Standard Impact Analysis.
+The hardship policy does not apply to more than this MTW activity.
+The MTW agency has not modified the hardship policy since the last submission of the MTW Supplement.